MILVLG/bottom-up-attention.pytorch/README.md

    $ cd detectron2
    $ pip install -e .
    ```
-**Note that the latest version of Detectron is incompatible with our project and may result in a running error.
+**Note that the latest version of Detectron2 is incompatible with our project and may result in a running error.
 Please use the recommended version of Detectron2 (@5e2a6f6) which is downloaded in step 1.**

 3. Compile the rest tools using the following script: